mongodb/docs/source/core/aggregation.rst

 and :command:`pipeline`. :command:`aggregate` specifies the name of the collection to use at the head of the :term:`pipeline`.
-The :command:`pipeline` command specifies an array of :ref:`pipeline operators <aggregation-pipeline-operators>`, where each :ref:`pipeline operator <aggregation-pipeline-operators>` may have a number of operands.
+The :command:`pipeline` command specifies an array of :ref:`pipeline operators <aggregation-pipeline-operator-reference>`, where each :ref:`pipeline operator <aggregation-pipeline-operator-reference>` may have a number of operands.

 Because the :term:`aggregation framework` is accessible by way of the :term:`database commands <database command>` the interface is the same